lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/warm_archive.md

 Although the lifetime is considerable long, please be aware that the data will be deleted as soon as the user's login expires.

+!!! attention

-Attention: These workspaces can be written to from login or export nodes.
+    These workspaces can be written to from login or export nodes.
-On all compute nodes, the warmarchive is mounted read-only.
+    On all compute nodes, the warm archive is mounted read-only.

 ### S3